arnelenero/simpler-state/docs/recipe-pure.md

 # Separating "Pure" Updates from Actions

 Using _pure functions_ has its benefits.
-Since an action can be pretty much any function, it does not automatically prevent _side effects_.
+Since an action can be pretty much any function, it doesn't automatically prevent _side effects_.

 To allow us to separate "pure" updates, an entity's `set` function has an alternative form that accepts an _updater function_ in this format:
 ```js